-Lucia Ardovini is a Research Fellow at the Middle East and North Africa Programme, Swedish Institute of International Affairs (UI).
-Her project focuses on the politics of contested spaces and on shifting notions of citizenship and belonging in the post Arab Uprisings Middle East.
-In particular, she is looking at contemporary challenges to the Nation State and to pre-conceived notions of sovereignty.
+Dr. Lucia Ardovini is a Research Fellow at the Middle East and North Africa Programme, Swedish Institute of International Affairs (UI).
+Her research focuses on current trajectories of Islamist movements across the MENA region, with a special focus on the Egyptian Muslim Brotherhood.
+In particular, she is tracing the organization's restructuring process following the 2013 coup, examining its repercussions on ideology, identity, and organizational structures.

 Lucia received her Ph.D in International Relations from Lancaster University in 2017.
 Her thesis was funded by the Economic and Social Research Council (ESRC), and explored the Muslim Brotherhood’s political evolution and year-long rule in Egypt.
-She also works as an Associate Research Fellow at the Richardson Institute (UK) and part of the Carnegie-funded SEPAD: Sectarianism, Proxies & De-sectarianisation Project.
+She is also a research fellow at the Richardson Institute (UK) and part of the Carnegie-funded SEPAD: Sectarianism, Proxies & De-sectarianisation Project.

-• [Book Chapter] “The Muslim Brotherhood and Uncertainty: resistance, civil society, and politics”, (1 chapter of a 6 chapters book) in Minority Religions and Uncertainty (London: Routledge, September 2017)
+- [Book Chapter] “The Muslim Brotherhood and Uncertainty: resistance, civil society, and politics”, in Francis, M. and Knott, K., Minority Religions and Uncertainty (London: Routledge)

 - [Book Chapter] “States of Exception and Emergency in the Post Arab Uprisings Middle East: the case of Egypt” in Giorgio Agamben’s State of Exception in the MENA Region (Routledge)